Sheep-y/Attack-Improvement-Mod/README.md

 > This mod can detect these cases and boosts the final damage just enough to finish the job.

 ## Attack Log Settings

-(Advanced) **Attack Log**
+**Log Level**

 > Setting: `AttackLogLevel`  ("None", "Attack", "Shot", "Location", "Damage", "Critical", or "All", default "All")
 >
-> When not None, the mod will writes to an attack log in the mod's folder, called Log_Attack.txt.
+> When not "None", the mod will writes an attack log in the mod's folder, called `Log_Attack.csv` by default.
 >
 > The levels are progressive.
-Attack info is fully included by Shot level, Shot info is fully included by Location level, etc.  The deeper the level, the more the mod needs to eavesdrops and the higher the chance things will go wrong because of game update or interference from other mods.
+Attack info is fully included by Shot level, Shot info is fully included by Location level, etc.
+> The deeper the level, the more the mod needs to eavesdrops and the higher the chance things will go wrong because of game update or interference from other mods.
 >
 > **None** - It is a bug if you see a log file at this log level.
 That or the file is a ghost that comes back to haunt you, in which case you should seek the church.
 >
 > **Attack** - Time, Attacker (team, pilot, mech), Target (team, pilot, mech), Direction, Range, Combat Id, and Action Id.
 The Ids can be used to consolidate data by-combat or by-action.
-For example a Multi-Target attack may have three attacks that share the same Action Id.
+> For example a Multi-Target attack will log two or three different targets with the same Action Id.
 >
 > **Shot** - For each shot, log the Weapons, Weapon Template, Weapon Id, Attack Roll, Hit Chance, related info, and either Hit or Miss.
-Weapon Id is unique *per mech*, and can be used to consolidate data by weapon.
+> Weapon Id is unique *per mech*, and can be combined to consolidate data by weapon.
 >
 > **Location** - Location Roll, Hit Table, Called Shot, and the Hit Location.
 >